joecity/jekyll-now/_posts/2015-01-27-product-owner-backlog.md

 Again Bob needs support here.
 He needs to be **empowered** enough to truly manage the backlog himself.
 After all, he is the one who has been tasked with being responsible for the product on behalf of the whole company.
 Agile coaches, scrum masters, you may need to help educate to make this clear.

 Secondly, Bob might need training on how to manage expectations.
-When he gets a new feature request, and he feels that the value to cost ratio is not high enough to go into the current backlog, he needs to say it cannot be done.
-This might really annoy the business at first, however that is much better than saying yes, and then it going into a IT black hole.
+When he gets a new feature request, and he has evaluated that it is not high enough priority to be done soon, he needs to say no.  This might really annoy the business at first, however that is much better than saying yes, and then it going into an "IT black hole".
 Transparency might hurt in the short term but it is always better in the long run.

 Finally, another quote from the agile manifesto: